datagrok/modular-git-hooks/README.md

 - keep your git hooks better organized,
 - keep the hooks themselves under version control,
 - easily share and apply them across all your git repositories, which enables you to
-- deploy hook script improvements to all your repositories simultaneously.
+- deploy hook improvements to all your repositories simultaneously.

 ## Example